clawjelly/BlenderScripts/README.md

-# BlenderScripts
+# Blender Scripts
-My private blender scripts
+This is a collection of various little scripts helping me through the day.